evanmse/Pychatbot/README.md

 # 🤖 Pychatbot 🐍
+This is a python project of L1 2023 at Efrei
 # Terminal Command Interface for Text Analysis

 This repository contains a Python script that provides a terminal-based interface for various text analysis functionalities.
 The script allows users to analyze text data related to presidential speeches.
 Below are the available functionalities and their corresponding commands that can be used by running the main.py file: